gigaj0ule/system42/README.md

 - dfu-util
 - "cortex-debug" add-on for vscode
 - python3 (and whatever libraries it complains about wanting when you try to compile)
-- arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 9-2019-q4-major) 9.2.1
+- arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 9-2019-q4-major) 9.2.1 (see INSTALLING_GCC.md)

 ### Making a Project